 At mealtimes, between sessions and at the evening events, I used my German, Welsh, Russian and French.
 Thanks to Andrea for the conversations in (basic) Hungarian with Andrea and to Maria for the chance to use a little Basque.

 Where from here?

-The next Polyglot Gathering is pencilled in for 5-8th May 2016.
+The next Polyglot Gathering is pencilled in for 5-8th May 2016 [Update: for my review of the Gathering 2016, head here].
 There has already been some debate – encouraged by the organisers – about the location.
 I think Berlin and the venue would be hard to beat for overall value and communal experience and a three-in-a-row “hat trick” has a certain symmetry.

 Events like these are very new and nobody can see whether they’re here to stay.
 Will we run out of speakers and topics?
 Will the organisers have the time and energy to do all the work (much of it voluntary) which putting on an event like this entails?
 To judge by similar events around other passions, the Gathering has the potential to become a permanent fixture in the language enthusiast’s calendar.
 If the format stays the same, some may lose interest.
 Others will love it because of its very familiarity and for the feeling of community.

 I find myself comparing the Gathering to the National Eisteddfod (the annual week-long summer festival of Welsh culture).
 It has evolved over time in significant ways, but it basically feels the same every year.
 It’s a winning formula for those who like it.
 The main attraction may not even be the music, literature, drama and art, but the reaffirmation and energy that comes from experiencing a minority culture becoming majoritarian, normal.
 Even if only for a few short days.